-See Ms. Shi for more details.
+^{}See Ms. Roth for more details.

-World Languages - German
+World Languages - Chinese, German, and Spanish

-Merit Opportunities Description Awarded Merit Academic research paper and presentation in German Complete an independent work that will culminate in a classroom presentation of approximately ten minutes.
+Merit Opportunities Description Awarded Merit School Sponsored International Travel Must be preapproved by Ms. Roth Minimum of six (6) days of travel 2 - 4 weeks 5-8 weeks One semester One academic year .50 merits 1 merit 1.5 merits 2 merits 4 merits Participation in Immersion Camp Preapproval requirements 2 weekend camps or 1 full week2 weeks or more .5 merits 1 merit Community based project or academic research paper and presentation in the target language Complete an independent work that will culminate in a classroom presentation of approximately ten minutes.
 The presentation will be scheduled during the final 2 weeks of the semester.
 Each independent work must be approved in advance by the course instructor who will set a date for proposals being due.
-1 merit Achievement on an external exam National German Exam: Receiving Gold Medal .50 merit German AP Course and Exam AP German Exam: Exam score of 4 or 5 1 merit Additional year-long German Course This is an additional year after the required years of a language is completed for graduation requirement.
-1 merit CSB SJU German Course Must receive a final grade of a "B" or higher and have active participation and attendance 1 merit SPARK for German Teach an exploratory 6-week after school SPARK for German program to students in a local school or organization.
-Complimentary teaching materials and a 4-week training program are provided by the Goethe Institute and supported by the course instructor.
-1 merit Austrian American Conversation Friendship Program Participate in an 8-week language exchange with the Austrian students in the fall semester.
-Meet 8 times during an open or lunch period for 60 minutes and discuss a topic for 30 minutes in German and 30 minutes in English.
-Write a short reflection (100 words) after each meeting and submit a final document at the end of the fall semester. .50 merit, limit two semesters Tutor Position Students work as German tutors for a minimum of 20 hours over the course of a semester.
-Tutors and students may use the German classroom, Student Services offices, or the LRC for meetings. .5 merit, limit two semesters
+1 merit Lectures/Fine Arts events/culturally relevant events Over two academic years: 5 events = .5 merits .5 merit Maximum 1 merit World Language AP Course AP Course within the graduation requirements 1 merit Achievement on an External Exam Chinese HSK Exam: Passing Score National German Exam: Gold Level National Spanish Exam: Gold Level 1 merit Additional Year-Long Course This is an additional year after the required years of a language is completed for graduation requirement.
+AP course beyond graduation requirement earns 2 merits-one per semester.
+1 merit per semester Limit 2 semesters College Level World Language Course Must receive a final grade of a "B" or higher and have active participation and attendance.
+1 merit Conversation Exchange Program Participate in an 8-week language exchange with exchange or international students.
+Meet 8 times during an open or lunch period for 60 minutes and discuss a topic for 30 minutes in the target language and 30 minutes in English.
+Write a short reflection (100 words) after each meeting and submit a final document at the end of the fall semester.
+Could be in person or virtual. .5 merit Limit two semesters Tutor Position Students work as world language tutors for a minimum of 20 hours over the course of a semester.
+Tutors and students may use the Student Services offices, or the LRC for meetings. .5 merit limit two semesters Participation in German Friendship Program German friendship Program is a twofold, it consists of one month exchange program and a virtual program.
+Additional information is available on Page 4 of the Upper School Academic Guide.
+1 merit